TheBoyMoe/Book-Repo/poodr/chap-2-designing-classes/NOTES.md

 The 'ObscuringReferences' class expects to be initialized with a 2d-array, which is accessible via the 'data' method.
 For 'data' to be useful, each caller of the method, e.g. 'diameters' must know what piece of data is at each index.
 Thus 'diameters', not only knows how to calculate diameters, but must also know that rims are at index [0] and tires are at index [1].
 Which depends on the arrays structure.
 If that changes, 'diameters' needs to be changed.
 Any other place in our code that calls 'data' must also have that knowledge.
 The code is not DRY, since the knowledge needs to be duplicated - this knowledge should be known in just one place.

-Ruby provides the 'Struct' class as a means to separate structure from meaning, e.g.
+Ruby provides the 'Struct' class(allows you to bundle a number of attributes together within a object, and access those attributes using accessor methods) as a means to separate structure from meaning, e.g.

 ```ruby
   class RevealingReferences